avantassel/airbits/README.md

 *Health effects of high levels of volatile organic compounds*

-Symptons include eye, nose and throat irritation.
+Symptoms include eye, nose and throat irritation.
 Headaches, loss of coordination and nausea.
 Long exposure to high levels can cause damage to liver, kidney and the central nervous system.
 Some organics can cause cancer in animals, some are suspected or known to cause cancer in humans.

 Source: https://www.epa.gov/indoor-air-quality-iaq/volatile-organic-compounds-impact-indoor-air-quality